holtgrewe/tracdox/trac-sphinx/source/Tutorial/FragmentStore.rst

    ***Figure 2:*** Stores used to represent a multiple read alignment

-The main table is the :dox:`FragmentStore#alignedReadStore alignedReadStore` which stores :dox:`AlignedReadStoreElement AlignedReadStoreElements`.
+The main table is the :dox:`FragmentStore::alignedReadStore alignedReadStore` which stores :dox:`AlignedReadStoreElement AlignedReadStoreElements`.
 Each entry is an alignment of a read (``readId``) and a contig (``contigId``).
 Introduced gaps are stored as a string of gap anchors in the ``gaps`` member of the alignedReadStore entry and the contigStore entry.
 The begin and end positions of the alignment are given by the ``beginPos`` and ``endPos`` members which are 0-based positions on the forward strand in gap space, i.e. positions in the gapped contig sequence.
 If the read is aligned to the reverse strand it holds ``endPos < beginPos``.
 However, the gaps are always related to the forward strand.
-Additional information, e.g. the number of errors, an alignment score or additional alignment tags, are stored in the tables :dox:`FragmentStore#alignQualityStore alignQualityStore` and :dox:`FragmentStore#alignedReadTagStore alignedReadTagStore` at position ``id``, where ``id`` is a unique id of the :dox:`AlignedReadStoreElement`.
+Additional information, e.g. the number of errors, an alignment score or additional alignment tags, are stored in the tables :dox:`FragmentStore::alignQualityStore alignQualityStore` and :dox:`FragmentStore::alignedReadTagStore alignedReadTagStore` at position ``id``, where ``id`` is a unique id of the :dox:`AlignedReadStoreElement`.
-Paired-end or mate pair alignments are represented by two entries in the :dox:`FragmentStore#alignedReadStore alignedReadStore` that have the same ``pairMatchId`` value (unequal to ``INVALID_ID``).
+Paired-end or mate pair alignments are represented by two entries in the :dox:`FragmentStore::alignedReadStore alignedReadStore` that have the same ``pairMatchId`` value (unequal to ``INVALID_ID``).
 For orphaned read alignments holds ``pairMatchId == INVALID_ID``.

 ::